- IAA Lunchtime Lecture - Bare Ruined Choirs - Elizabeth Serpell

 Ipswich Arts Association has 50+ member organisations, which means that hundreds of

 individuals are associated with its activities.
-In 2015 the Association is continuing a number of successful initiatives… click here to read full article
+In 2016 the Association is continuing a number of successful initiatives… click here to read full article

-Town Lectures and Concerts 2015
+Town Lectures and Concerts 2016

 The lectures present Ipswich, with its rich history and cultural background through the eyes

 Next in series

-Full details of the 2015 series – Town Lectures & Concerts 2015
+Full details of the 2016 series – Town Lectures & Concerts 2016

-it highlights news and forthcoming events from Ipswich Arts Association and it’s members.
+it highlights news and forthcoming events from Ipswich Arts Association and its members.

 Roy has worked as an editor for numerous books and magazines

 for many years and is also a keen amateur singer.